ievgen-maker/Ievgen-maker.github.io/essays/Good_Bad_Questions[Essay#3].md

 Because there is no minimal reproducible example, no before/after outputs, and no baseline for comparison, responders can’t do much beyond generic advice (“try changing `repetition_penalty`” or “lower your temperature”).

 This is the **blue pill**: a seemingly well-titled question that collapses into vague problem descriptions and lacks actionable context.
 The thread risks stalling out or attracting downvotes — which is exactly what happened, with a negative score and no accepted solution.
+For the full question described you can take a look at the image below.

 <img width="800px" class="rounded" src="../img/badQuestion.png">